 To impact real change, all proposals will come with challenges and complexities, and this proposal is no different.
-For this specific proposal we have explained how any complexity that comes from a Type C arrangement will be effectively managed, in particular for the move of Lancaster from Lancashire County Council, and the potential changes that may be required for police and fire authorities to support the new footprint.
+For this specific proposal we have explained how any complexity that comes from a Type C arrangement will be effectively managed, in particular for the move of Lancaster from Lancashire County Council, and the potential changes that may be required for police and fire boundaries if they are deemed to be coterminous with the new footprint across Cumbria and Lancaster.

 We are not in a race to the bottom on who can claim the largest 'efficiencies'.
 But we are in a race to net carbon zero and to a sustainable system.
-We show how we can deliver an affordable but credible programme that delivers internal efficiencies and unlocks larger public value benefits (both financial and nonfinancial) from reform priorities.
+We show how we can deliver an affordable but credible programme that delivers internal efficiencies and unlocks larger public value benefits (both financial and non-financial) from reform priorities.